Shopify vs WordPress — Which Platform is Better?

 A responsive Shopify theme

-In this day and age, it’s unlikely that you’ll be dealing with a WordPress template that isn’t fully responsive, especially if you’re sourcing one from the WordPress theme directory.
+In this day and age, it’s highly unlikely that you’ll be dealing with a WordPress template that isn’t fully responsive, especially if you’re sourcing one from the WordPress theme directory.
 However, if you are buying one from another theme directory — or coding one yourself — you should double check its suitability across devices before using it.

 Now, let’s take a look at ease of use.